75th Academy Awards: Winners and nominees

 The nominees for the 75th Academy Awards were announced on February 11, 2003, at the Samuel Goldwyn Theater in Beverly Hills, California, by Frank Pierson, president of the Academy, and Academy Award winning-actress Marisa Tomei.
-Chicago received the most nominations with thirteen.
-It was the eighth film to receive that many nominations.
-Gangs of New York came in second with ten.
-John C. Reilly became the only performer in the five-nominee era to appear in three Best Picture nominees in a single year: Gangs of New York, The Hours, and the winner, Chicago.
+Chicago received the most nominations with thirteen; Gangs of New York came in second with ten.

 The winners were announced during the awards ceremony on March 23, 2003.
 Chicago became the first musical film to win Best Picture since 1968's Oliver!
 At age 29, Adrien Brody was the youngest person to win Best Actor.
-Nicole Kidman became the first Australian to win Best Actress.
 With her 13th nomination, Meryl Streep became the most nominated actor in Oscar history.
 Meanwhile, Best Actor nominee Jack Nicholson earned his 12th nomination, extending his record as the most nominated male performer.
 Julianne Moore was the ninth performer to earn two acting nominations in the same year.
 "Lose Yourself" from 8 Mile became the first hip hop song to win the Best Original Song award.